danrauch/HOWTO-PopOS-AMD-HIP-with-Blender/README.md

 ## Step-by-step

 **For ROCm versions >=5.6 and Pop OS 22.04 (current version as of July 2023) you can simply use the AMD install instructions for the very convenient "[package manager install](https://rocm.docs.amd.com/en/latest/deploy/linux/os-native/install.html)", which I highly recommend.
+Follow the steps for "Ubuntu / Ubuntu 22.04".
 You can skip to step 3 after completing this install variant.**

 1. use AMD install instruction to get install script -> [link to latest](https://rocm.docs.amd.com/en/latest/deploy/linux/installer/install.html)